From An Upper Cervical Chiropractic Perspective

 Depending on the cause, the doctor may prescribe medicines to address pudendal nerve pain such as gabapentin and pregabalin.

 Antidepressants like amitriptyline and anticonvulsants such as carbamazepine and sodium valproate also work to relieve nerve pain.
-If pudendal nerve pain is caused by pressure, the doctor may inject steroids in an attempt relieve inflammation and address symptoms.
+If pudendal nerve pain is caused by pressure, the doctor may inject steroids in an attempt relieve inflammation.

 Surgery is considered the last option for pudendal nerve pain because it requires general anesthesia and may not always produce intended results.
 Especially if the source of the pudendal nerve compression is never identified before the surgery.